fearocanity/ebtrfio-template/README.md

   <details>
   <summary>Click Here to Show</summary><p>

-  First, You need the Frames first, you would need a Windows Powershell to use program called `FFMPEG`
+  You need to use Windows Powershell to use program called `FFMPEG`

-  We need to install Scoop First, to install `FFMPEG`<p>
+  We need to install Scoop First, before installing `FFMPEG`<p>
   To open `Windows Powershell`:
   - Click `Windows Button`
   - And Search for `Windows Powershell` then Right-Click and click `Run as Administrator`